Get Your Hands Dirty!

 Plant for the Planet: Chocolate for Change

 You can change the world through eating chocolate!
 How?
 In eating our change chocolate.
 We are Plant-for-the-Planet, a youth-led organization who among other things plants trees with help of the change chocolate.
 Thus we are fighting the climate crisis.
 Simultaneously it also contributes to achieve all other SDGs.
 Therefore we are introducing a special SDG chocolate this fall.
 The chocolate not only sounds good, it also tastes good.
 If you want to check it out for yourself, come and find us.
-We will be giving away chocolate samples while you can see where the trees from your bar are planted.
+We will be giving away chocolate samples at the Sustainable Events Innovation Booth while you can see where the trees from your bar are planted.

 WFP: Disrupting Hunger?
 Yes We AR!